echeran/smile-of-murugan/webbook/chapter20.md

 and modern-oriented literary critic, founded his review *Eḻuttu,* "Writing", which opened its pages for anything new and truly creative.
-The results of the new ferment were visible in a path-breaking and all-important slender collection entitled *Putuk-* *kuralkaļ*, “New Voices" (Ezhutthu Prachuram, Madras, 1962) which, besides five poems by Pichamurti and Rajagopalan, contains poems composed only between 1959-1962.
-This volume-apart from 63 poems by 24 poets (a selection made out of about 200 pieces published on the pages of *Eluttu*)-contained also a very important introduction written by C. S. Chellappa.
+The results of the new ferment were visible in a path-breaking and all-important slender collection entitled *Putukkuralkaḷ*, “New Voices" (Ezhutthu Prachuram, Madras, 1962) which, besides five poems by Pichamurti and Rajagopalan, contains poems composed only between 1959-1962.
+This volume—apart from 63 poems by 24 poets (a selection made out of about 200 pieces published on the pages of *Eḻuttu*)—contained also a very important introduction written by C. S. Chellappa.

-In addition to Pichamurti's "Wild duck", it is probably his *Pettikkatai Naraṇan* ("Petty shopkeeper Nāraṇan") which is Pichamurti's best-known poem.
-It is a poem about the fall of modern man about a mock-hero, even an anti-hero-and the disintegration of traditional values.
+In addition to Pichamurti's "Wild duck", it is probably his *Pettikkatai Naraṇan* ("Petty shopkeeper Nāraṇaṉ") which is Pichamurti's best-known poem.
+It is a poem about the fall of modern man about a mock-hero, even an anti-hero—and the disintegration of traditional values.

 >|       The stork